dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ## Angular Router: Authentication & Authorization

-* Goal: Learn to secure your components: it's more about the process.
-* Control access: who can see which component and what can he or she do?
+Shai Reznik had volunteers enact a stage play that he directed on the topic of authentication and authorization with the goal of learning the process of securing your components.

-* Caveat: this is purely cosmetic, security should also be done on the server side!
+> **Caveat**: routing with authentication and authorization is purely cosmetic; security should also be done on the server side!

+The main topics were:

 * Authentication: verifying identity
-* Authorization: who is allowed to see/do what
+* Authorization: who is allowed to see and do what
 * Angular guards apply the logic that decides if a visitor can see the component

 ![Angular authentication and authorization with the router - stage play with Shai Reznik](https://cdn.auth0.com/blog/ngconf17/shai.jpg)

+To see the full stage play, view [the ng-conf 2017 livestream segment here](https://youtu.be/EzRZOoRXNUM?t=55m30s).

 ---

 ## Upgrading Enterprise Angular Apps

+Victor Savkin talked about methodologies for upgrading enterprise Angular apps:

-* Enterprise apps often need to be upgraded gradually step-by-step / component-by-component
-* NgUpgrade - bootstraps an AngularJS application in a specific way so that the AngularJS injector sees the Angular injector so the two can live alongside each other: bootstrap the AngularJS app from the Angular app.
-* Upgrade shell strategy: take existing AngularJS app and upgrade the root component
+Enterprise apps often need to be upgraded gradually step-by-step / component-by-component.
+[NgUpgrade](https://angular.io/docs/ts/latest/guide/upgrade.html#!#upgrading-with-the-upgrade-module) bootstraps an AngularJS application in a specific way so that the AngularJS injector sees the Angular injector so the two can live alongside each other.
+This allows you to bootstrap the AngularJS app from the Angular app.
+Finally, there is an upgrade shell strategy which involves taking an existing AngularJS app and upgrading the root component.

-### Vertical Slicing upgrade strategy
+### Vertical Slicing Upgrade Strategy

 Often it's not feasible to upgrade the whole app, but we can do it route by route or feature by feature.
-You only have to deal with one version of Angular at a time: each screen is either fully AngularJS or fully Angular.
+This way, you only have to deal with one version of Angular at a time: each screen is either fully AngularJS or fully Angular.
 This is easy to debug and understand, it encapsulates migration, and is fast, but can have code duplication and is coarse-grained.

-### Horizontal Slicing upgrade strategy (bottom-up)
+### Horizontal Slicing Upgrade Strategy (bottom-up)

 In this strategy, you upgrade child components first, then upgrade the components that use those components, etc. If you open any screen, you'll be viewing with both versions of the framework at the same time.
 This is easy to get started with and doesn't have code duplication, but is harder to debug and understand, coordinate with multiple teams, hinders refactoring, and hinders performance.

 ### Managing URL

 URL is a global, mutable object that the user can interact with directly, making management difficult during a gradual migration.
 With single ownership of routes, sibling outlets can be used to manage this: the AngularJS `ng-view` and Angular `router-outlet` would both be present, but only one is active at a time.
 With mixed ownership, one part of the URL is managed by AngularJS and the other is managed by Angular.
-We can manage that by writing a custom URL handling strategy and extracting and merging URLs.
+We can control this by writing a custom URL handling strategy and extracting and merging URLs.

 > **Note:** These same principles apply to state management.